 What can you do to break your Smartphone Addiction?

 - Be very conscious each time you pick up your Smartphone.
 What is the specific thing you want to accomplish?
 I can’t tell you the number of times I have picked up my phone to make a call or look up a quick fact.
 Unfortunately, when I unlocked the screen, Facebook was already on.
 I then spent 15 or 20 minutes scrolling through my Facebook feed before remembering what I needed to do.

-- Close any apps when you put down your phone.
+- Close any apps before you put down your phone.
 That way, when you turn it on again, you’ll be presented with your home screen and won’t get distracted.
 (See #1 above.)

 - Keep your charging cord away from your bedside for overnight charging.
-And, whatever you do, don’t get the new Mophie Charging Base.
-That one little device has made it so much easier for me to grab my phone in the middle of the night to check email (or Facebook!), then place it back on the pad without having to fuss with cords.
+And, whatever you do, don’t get a Mophie Charging Base.
+That one little device has made it so much easier for me to grab my phone in the middle of the night to check email (or Facebook!), then place it back on the pad to keep charging without having to fuss with cords.

 - Pledge to use only your computer to check social media, and to use your Smartphone for email and phone calls.

 - Get a “dumb phone” for everyday use, and only use your Smartphone when you’re traveling.
 (This article talks about a dumb phone that can make this process more seamless.)